lcoman/WKA_WLST.py/README.md

       > .sh/.cmd -> Start_WKA_WLST.py -> WKA_WLST_UI.py -> wka_wlstPy.py

 * .sh/.cmd defines the environment variable settings.
-* Start_WKA_WLST.py will cover the license and will connect to the domain.
+* Start_WKA_WLST.py covers the license and the connection details to the WLS domain.
 * WKA_WLST_UI.py covers the UI around the WLST output.
-* wka_wlstPy.py covers the WLST-related functions to gather the data frm the domain.
+* wka_wlstPy.py covers the WLST-related functions to gather the data from the domain.

 2. OS flow (per each main OS):

      > Windows_OS_UI.py - > Windows_OS_Details.py
      > Linux_OS_UI.py -> Linux_OS_Details.py

-* The UI file will identify the above wlst generated html and will append the OS-related UI template.
+* The UI script will identify the above wlst-related generated html and will append the OS-related UI template.
-* The OS_Details file covers the OS-related functions to gather the OS data.
+* The OS_Details script covers the OS-related functions to gather the OS data.